List of Top 17 Beautiful Lakes in Pakistan

 12. Banjosa Lake

 Banjosa is an artificial lake located 20 km from the city of Rawalakot in Poonch District in Azad Kashmir.
 It’s surrounded by a thick pine forest and majestic mountains that enhance the beauty of the lake.
+The forest is enlisted among top beautiful forests in Pakistan.
 Its charming and romantic views are perfect for tourists and couples.
 It’s accessible by a metalled road from Rawalakot.
 The reason for being the most beautiful lake in Pakistan is its weather that remains cool in Summers and cold in Winter.
 Snowfall also occurs in Banjosa Lake, which is the perfect time to visit this majestic lake.
 With an elevation of 1,981 meters (6,499 ft), the supermarket is just 01 kilometer (0.62 mi) away in Chotta Gala Bazaar and Banjosa Bazaar.
 Rest houses and a few hotels are also located near this lake.
 The fresh air, and the blue water, make the tourists soothing and they can enjoy boating on the lake.
 The impressive surroundings attract tourists to visit and enjoy the beauty of nature.
+Looking for more fascinating content?
+Check out Things to know before investing in Cryptocurrency.

 13. Rush Lake